HPSO & the Garden Conservancy Open Day Tour

 The theme of the tour for 2014 is "Within the City Limits: Minimum Space - Maximum Results".
 The tour will be in the north and northeast neighborhoods of Portland.
 Six beautiful gardens are featured:

 You will have the opportunity to purchase raffle tickets for fabulous garden art at several gardens.
 Raffle proceeds will benefit the HPSO grants program directly.

 Entry is $5 per person per garden on the day of the event.
 You can purchase tickets "by the book" and get 6 tickets for $25, which is a savings of $5.
 Tickets have no expiration date and can be used at any Garden Conservancy open garden anywhere in the United States.
-Buy a book of tickets online here.
+Tickets can be purchased at the entrance to each garden.

 This year's garden details: